TRUMPF-IoT/qdsDataInterface/README.md

 ##### GoogleTest (for Unit Testing)
 CMake will automatically download and install GoogleTest in the local build folder.
 For this to work, `git` must be installed on the system.

 If you would like to disable testing you can pass the flag `-DTESTING=OFF` to the CMake command.
+If GoogleTest is already installed and available on the system via `find_package(GTest)`, pass the flag `-DUSE_SYSTEM_GTEST=ON` to the CMake command

 <p align="right">(<a href="#top">back to top</a>)</p>